open-portfolio/FINporter/README.md

 ## Supported Schema

-At present _FINporter_ supports the schema of the _OpenAlloc_ project, documented at [openalloc/AllocData](https://github.com/openalloc/AllocData).
+At present _FINporter_ supports the schemas of the _OpenAlloc_ project, documented at [openalloc/AllocData](https://github.com/openalloc/AllocData).
 Applications which support those schemas can make use of _FINporter_'s importers to ingest the specialized formats it supports.

-## Supported Data
+## Supported Data Formats

 NOTE: support of a data format for a service is not an endorsement or recommendation of that service.